alo9507/rewards-action/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
 We support Octobay Rewards!
-Configure an Ethereum address in your profile repository (github.com/<username>/<usernam>) by adding a .octobay.json with the following content:
+Configure an Ethereum address in your profile repository (github.com/<username>/<username>) by adding a .octobay.json with the following content:

 {
   "address": "your ETH address"
 }

+If we accept your bug report and label it "critical-bug" you will automatically receive 0.001 ETH.
 -->

 **Describe the bug**